 I hold a BA in Literature from Yale College, where I wore black, smoked cigarettes and read literary theory; this means that while I welcome a good methodological discussion, I can sniff gratuitous or decorative uses of theory a mile off.
 After my undergraduate education, I spent two years as an editor of long-form print journalism and four studying the textual history of the Babylonian Talmud.
 I did my doctorate in history at Columbia with Yosef Hayim Yerushalmi, but most of my Geniza-related training extra muros here at Princeton.

-- The Lost Archive: Traces of a Caliphate in a Cairo Synagogue (Princeton University Press, in press, expected publication date January 14, 2020)
+- The Lost Archive: Traces of a Caliphate in a Cairo Synagogue (Princeton University Press, 2020)

 - (with Eve Krakowski), “Formula as Content: Medieval Jewish Institutions, the Cairo Geniza, and the New Diplomatics,” Jewish Social Studies 20 (2014): 111–46.